Pythm/ad-ElectricalManagement/README.md

 ## Switches
-Dumb hot-water boilers with no temperature sensors and only a on/off switch.
+Hot-water boilers with no temperature sensors with only a on/off switch.
 It will use functions from ElectricityPrice to find times to heat/turn on.
 If power consumption sensor is provided it will also be able to calculate better how to avoid max usage limit in ElectricalUsage.

-## App configuration
+### Savings settings

-### Json storage
+Savings is calculated based on a future drop in price, with given `pricedrop`, with calculations backwards from prisedrop to save electricity as long as price is higher than the low price when electricity turns back on + pricedrop + 5% increase pr hour backwards Configure `max_continuous_hours` it can do savings.
+Defaults to 2 hours.
+Hot water boilers and heating cables in concrete is consideres magazines and can be off for multiple hours before comfort is lost so configure depending on magazine pr climate/switch entity.
+You can also define a `on_for_minimum` for how many hours pr day the entity needs to heat normal.
+This defaults to 12 hours.

-Configure a path to store a json file with `json_path`.
-Persistent data will be updated with max kWh usage for the 3 highest hours.
+### Spending settings

-Store max Ampere the car/charger can receive.
-This could be when the set ampere in charger is higher that the car can receive, or if charger starts low and increases output to "soft start" charging.
+Spend hours occurs before any price increases defined with `priceincrease`

-Store heaters and other unregistered consumptions after save functions with outside temperature and hours saving to better calculate how many hours cars need to finish charging
+### Example App configuration

 ```yaml
 electricity: